Katherine Johnson: Career

 NACA disbanded the colored computing pool in 1958 when the agency was superseded by NASA, which adopted digital computers.
 Although the installation was desegregated, forms of discrimination were still pervasive.
 Johnson recalled that era:

-We needed to be assertive as women in that days – assertive and aggressive – and the degree to which we had to be that way depended on where you were.
-I had to be.
-In the early days of NASA women were not allowed to put their names on the reports – no woman in my division had had her name on a report.
-I was working with Ted Skopinski and he wanted to leave and go to Houston ... but Henry Pearson, our supervisor – he was not a fan of women – kept pushing him to finish the report we were working on.
-Finally, Ted told him, "Katherine should finish the report, she's done most of the work anyway."
-So Ted left Pearson with no choice; I finished the report and my name went on it, and that was the first time a woman in our division had her name on something.

-From 1958 until her retirement in 1986, Johnson worked as an aerospace technologist, moving during her career to the Spacecraft Controls Branch.
+From 1958 until her retirement in 1986, Johnson worked as a computer for NACA's successor, the Spacecraft Controls Branch.
 She calculated the trajectory for the May 5, 1961, space flight of Alan Shepard, the first American in space.
 She also calculated the launch window for his 1961 Mercury mission.
 She plotted backup navigation charts for astronauts in case of electronic failures.
 When NASA used electronic computers for the first time to calculate John Glenn's orbit around Earth, officials called on Johnson to verify the computer's numbers; Glenn had asked for her specifically and had refused to fly unless Johnson verified the calculations.
-Biography.com states these were "far more difficult calculations, to account for the gravitational pulls of celestial bodies".